Loading...

 Figure 1 Comparison between JSON and free text output

-To get a JSON output, one may use the latest Structured Outputs API by OpenAI(https://openai.com/index/introducing-structured-outputs-in-the-api/).However, it uses a verbose JSON schema and only works for OpenAI models.
+To get JSON out of an LLM, one option is the Structured Outputs API by OpenAI.
+It works, but it uses a verbose JSON schema and only supports OpenAI models.
+If your stack spans providers (and most production stacks do), you need something portable.

-Compared to JSON schema used by OpenAI and Pydantic, the StrictJSON schema is much more concise, at around 50% of the tokens used by JSON schema.
-The token savings are greater the more fields the JSON contains.
+Compared to the JSON schema used by OpenAI and Pydantic, the StrictJSON schema runs at roughly 50% of the tokens.
+The savings grow the more fields the JSON contains.

 Figure 2 StrictJSON Schema is more concise than JSON Schema